 David has extensive experience in the labor and employment area, including effective counseling regarding employment issues, ADA issues, FLSA issues, and workers’ compensation.
 He has prosecuted dozens of disciplinary appeal hearings, and he has served as lead labor negotiator on behalf of numerous public agencies.
 He has extensive experience under the Meyers-Milias-Brown Act which governs local government labor relations in California, both in connection with labor negotiations, and in defending against unfair labor practices before the Public Employment Relations Board.
 Although David’s license to practice law in Nevada is currently on inactive status, he has provided similar labor services there.

 He successfully represented the City of Morro Bay in George v.
 City of Morro Bay, 177 F. 3d.
 885 (9th Cir.
 1999).
 He authored Paper Terrorism: The Impact of the “Sovereign Citizen” on Local Government, Public Law Journal, Vol. 27, No. 2 (2004).
-He has also acted as a consultant to the League of California Cities on legislative matters and previously served as a member of the Executive Committee of the Legal Advocacy Committee for the League of California Cities.
+He has also acted as a consultant to the League of California Cities on legislative matters and currently serves as a member of the Executive Committee of the Legal Advocacy Committee for the League of California Cities.
 He has also served as an editor for the Municipal Law Handbook, the benchmark legal text for California municipal law practitioners.

 Education: David is a graduate of the University of California at Berkeley.
 He obtained his juris doctorate at the University of Arizona College of Law, graduating cum laude.
 He is admitted to active practice in California, and inactive status in the states of Arizona and Nevada.
 He served on the Arizona Law Review while pursuing his legal education.